RTCupid/MandelbrotFractal/README.md

    <img src="/img/FPSCOMMON.png">
   <div align="center"> Fig. 4.
 Common Mandelbrot fractal.
 Measurements were made at the same time and with the same system state.
 The compilation was performed with optimization key -O2.
 FPS calculated in relize version of program with ntests = 1.</div><br>

+  I found fps using average time.
+Average time for the common version is 29.170368 ± 10<sup>-6</sup>, for the version with intrinsics is 24.623226 ± 10<sup>-6</sup>.
+Then fps in the intrinsic version is 0.0406, in the common version is 0.0342.
+Total, the increase in fps is 19%.

   However fps in version with intrinsics less than expected.
 I checked it in debugger radare 2 and saw that processor read some values from memory.
 This is probably due to the fact that there is an excessive number of variables in the program code for calculations.